mucosal-immunology-lab/bioinformatics-hub/docs/Utilities/convert-raw-novaseq-outputs.md

 With the `raw_data` folder and `samplesheet.txt` both in the same directory, we can now run BCL Convert to generate our demultiplexed FASTQ files.
 Ensure you have at least 64GB of RAM in your interactive smux session.

+!!! warning "Open file limit error"

     You will need a very high limit for open files &ndash; BCL Convert will attempt to set this limit to 65,535.
 However, by default, the limit on the M3 MASSIVE cluster is only 1,024 and cannot be increased by users themselves.

     You can request additional open file limit from the M3 MASSIVE help desk.

 !!! question "Can I run this on my local machine?"